Rule 1.6. Confidentiality of Information.

 The duty of confidentiality continues after the client-lawyer relationship has terminated.
 See Rule 1.9(c)(2).
 See Rule 1.9(c)(1) for the prohibition against using such information to the disadvantage of the former client.

-Paragraph (c) is an addition to ABA Model Rule 1.6 and provides for confidentiality of information between lawyers providing assistance to other lawyers under an Utah State Bar endorsed lawyer assistance program.
+[20a] Paragraph (d) is an addition to ABA Model Rule 1.6 and provides for confidentiality of information between lawyers providing assistance to other lawyers under a Utah State Bar endorsed lawyer assistance program.